-In the absence of the proposed changes, the applicable minimum instream flow requirements may require releases of water from Lake Mendocino at levels that would risk depletions of storage levels that could cause impacts to human health and welfare and reduce water supplies needed for protection of listed salmon species in the Russian River.
+In the absence of the proposed changes, the applicable minimum instream flow requirements may require releases of water from Lake Mendocino that would risk depletions of storage levels - potentially impacting human health and welfare, and reducing water supplies needed for protection of listed salmon species in the Russian River.
 Given the status of salmonids under the federal Endangered Species Act, there is a need for prompt action.
-Reduced flows in the spring could also improve habitat for listed salmonids.
-In this case, there has been an extensive analysis of the needs of the fishery and experts have agreed that instream flows in the spring, summer, and fall months appear to be too high.

 The proposed changes to the hydrologic index are also designed to avoid a risk of Lake Mendocino reaching critically low storage levels in the fall.
 The need for emergency regulations in 2021 and 2022 to curtail diversions in the Russian River watershed to preserve storage in Lake Mendocino made clear that modifications to the index are necessary to ensuring an appropriate level of carryover storage is maintained in the event the following water year experiences drought conditions.

 Water Code section 1435, subdivision (c) also states that the State Water Board shall not find a petitioner's need to be urgent if it concludes that the petitioner has not exercised due diligence either in petitioning for a change pursuant to provisions other than a TUCP or in pursuing that petition for change.
 In this case, Sonoma Water has submitted petitions pursuant to Water Code section 1700 et seq. to modify Decision 1610 (the long-term petitions), including but not limited to modifying the hydrologic index that establishes water year type for Permit 12947A.
 Sonoma Water continues to work on those pending long-term petitions, including efforts to meet the requirements of CEQA by completing a revised draft of the Fish Flow EIR that will be relied upon by Sonoma Water and the State Water Board.
 Sonoma Water has stated development of the Fish Flow EIR is contingent on the disposition of the PVP.
-In November 2023, PG&E circulated a Conceptual Draft Surrender Application to solicit input on their proposed plan for the PVP.
-PG&E requested an extension to the schedule in June 2024, with revised submittal dates of January 2025 for the draft license surrender application and decommissioning plan and June 2025 for the final submittal.
-The conceptual plan includes a proposal for a regional entity to maintain diversions from the Eel River into the Russian River; Sonoma Water is a participant in that process and is working towards certainty regarding future PVP flows, which will inform their development and completion of the Fish Flow EIR.
 Given Sonoma Water's efforts to obtain approval of long-term changes to Decision 1610 requirements, the State Water Board finds that Sonoma County has exercised due diligence to this point and that there is an urgent need for the TUCPs.